percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 If users do not have the necessary permissions to perform an action, you can now see the correct error message on the UI.

-- [EVEREST-1525](https://perconadev.atlassian.net/browse/EVEREST-1525) - When deleting a Monitoring endpoint, the UI is no longer stuck and successfully deletes the monitoring endpoint.
+- [EVEREST-1525](https://perconadev.atlassian.net/browse/EVEREST-1525) - When deleting a monitoring endpoint, the UI no longer freezes and successfully removes the monitoring endpoint.

 - [EVEREST-1526](https://perconadev.atlassian.net/browse/EVEREST-1526) - We resolved an issue where users lacking backup storage permissions could create a DB cluster with a backup schedule using a storage location.